Contributing Gear Editor

 Depth Rating: N/A

 The Hiearcool Waterproof Phone Pouch sports a simple design at an affordable price.
 In order to use the phone pouch, you simply slip your phone inside and snap the lock buttons on the top.
 The Hiearcool phone pouch works with most phones, so you can easily share it with friends and family.
+The design is similar to the Waterproof Phone Pouch but doesn’t provide a depth rating whereas the Waterproof Phone Pouch is depth rated to 100 feet.

 We found that the touch screen worked okay when above water, but it didn’t work when submerged.
 In order to take photos underwater, we set our phone so the screen would stay on and took photos using the volume button.
 We found that this method worked well and the photos came out crisp and clear as long as the case was clean.
 The kit comes with two phone cases and a lanyard for each — at $8.50 we thought it was a steal.
-No depth rating was listed but due to the price, we’d say this case is best used for surface level photography.
+No depth rating was listed but due to the price, we’d say this case is best used for surface-level photography.

 CHECK PRICE ON AMAZON